wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 * **Alert Notifications to Tracing Dashboard**.
 Customize your alert notification to [include a link to a Tracing Service dashboard](alert_target_customizing.html#include-a-link-to-a-tracing-service-dashboard).
 * **Deprecation of Hipchat Integration**.
 The Hipchat integration is no longer available in the product or the documentation.
-* **Trace Search Now Ignores Selected Time Window**.
+* **Trace ID Search Ignores Selected Time Window**.
 When you search for a Trace ID, the search now returns results regardless of the selected time window.

 ## 2021-15.x Release Notes